Products

 Why is an auto-enrolment pension necessary?

-At present, more than 750,000 Irish workers don’t have access to a workplace pension scheme.
 So they rely heavily on their State Pension post-retirement, which may not be enough to sustain them.

 And that’s where the proposed auto-enrolment scheme comes in.

-It will allow employees to have extra money when they retire — they won’t have to rely solely on the State Pension anymore.
+It’ll allow employees to have extra money when they retire — they won’t have to rely solely on the State Pension anymore.

 All eligible Irish employees not currently enrolled in a workplace pension will be automatically added to the auto-enrolment pension scheme.